LeLawnGames/overdrive-plex/README.md

 - **[ffmpeg](https://github.com/jiaaro/pydub#getting-ffmpeg-set-up)**
 - **[mutagen](https://mutagen.readthedocs.io/en/latest/)**

-Reference the linked repositories for tips and tricks on setting up each one.
+Reference the linked repositories for tips and tricks on setting up each one. (pydub & mutagen included in requirements.txt but ffmpeg needs to be installed globally as the python version results in occassional glitches.)

 ## Organization
 I've organized my directory into the following folder structures mainly because I find it easier to follow the process when I'm visualizing the steps, but it should go without saying that you can mix and match this to your liking.